-4 Unexpected Ways Pregnancy Can Affect Your Body
+4 Unexpected Physical Effects of Pregnancy On Your Body

 Pregnancy is beautiful – but you may go through some unexpected (but normal) physical changes.
 Here are some effects of pregnancy on your body.

 Being pregnant is a wonderful, beautiful, life-changing period of time – but you may experience some physical changes that can be uncomfortable for you.
 Due to the hormones surging through your body and the fact that your baby is taking up more and more space, you may encounter many unexpected but totally normal changes.
 Here are some lesser-known affects of pregnancy on a woman’s body:

 It’s not pretty, but it is totally normal to have digestive changes during pregnancy.
 Progesterone, known as one of the “pregnancy hormones,” also slows the flow of food through your intestines, which can create some uncomfortable situations.
 Drinking lots of water and eating a healthy, fiber-rich diet can help relieve some of these symptoms.